 The first step in discarding furniture is cleaning it up.
 Furniture that looks like it has been taken care of is more likely to attract a buyer.
 Once you’re ready, submit a listing on Craigslist or in Facebook groups.
 If you can’t seem to sell the furniture and just want someone to take it off your hands, change the prices on your posts to free.
 If that still doesn’t work, put it on the curb with the classic cardboard sign that says, “free.”
 If someone doesn’t take it, then you will probably be stuck footing the bill for a junk removal company to come and take it for you.

 Paint is another example of hazardous waste that needs to be disposed of properly.
 As always, you can take it to a recycling center or donate.
 If you intend on throwing it away, come up with a plan to dry the paint first.
 Paint is only hazardous if it’s wet.
 On the Fairfield Department of Health website, they have a document that suggests mixing cat litter in with wet paint to help it dry.
 Once it’s dry, you can toss it out.
 The page has plenty of suggestions for disposing of latex and oil-based paints.

 Even though Lula is now offering junk removal services, we still want to encourage people to reduce, reuse, and recycle.
 Earth 911 is an excellent way to find local resources and locations for recycling various materials.
 We hope this list helps you understand the importance of proper disposal and recycling.
-If there’s something you would like to see added to the list, let us know in the comments.
+If there’s something you would like to see added to the list (like a lawn mower), let us know in the comments.